Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: The Solidification Shoreline

-In our baseline simulations, we set the C/H and N/H mass ratios of the bulk volatile inventory in the mantle to 0.32 and 0.09 respectively, equivalent to those corresponding to 100$\times$ solar metallicity \citep{Asplund2021}.
-We use an oxygen fugacity of $\Delta \text{IW}=-3$, and a planet mass of 5$M_{\oplus}$.
+In our baseline simulations, we set the C/H and N/H mass ratios of the bulk volatile inventory in the mantle to 0.32 and 0.09 respectively.
+This is equivalent to the C/H and N/H mass ratios corresponding to 100$\times$ that of the sun, i.e., `100$\times$ solar metallicity' \citep{Asplund2021}.
+We use an oxygen fugacity of $\Delta \text{IW}=-3$, to ensure that the resulting atmosphere is H$_2$-dominated and thus consistent with the gas dwarf classification, and a planet mass of 5$M_{\oplus}$.
 The volatile hydrogen mass fraction, relative to the mass of the mantle, is set to the value needed to achieve the required EMF, assuming that the entire volatile budget is in the atmosphere rather than the melt.
+The planetary radius of our fiducial model, i.e., the model with the fiducial parameter values outlined in table \ref{tab:constantparameters}, is 2.16\,R$_{\oplus}$.

 Using the grid of \texttt{PROTEUS} simulations spanning the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space, we determine the instellation flux at which the thermal steady state of the planet transitions from a permanent magma ocean to a solidified mantle; i.e., the instellation flux corresponding to the solidification shoreline, $F_{\text{shore}}$, for each stellar effective temperature, for each EMF.
 We then fit $T_{\text{eff}}$ as a function of log$_{10}(F_{\text{shore}}$) to a second order polynomial using least-squares regression for each EMF,